gregnazario/aptos-core/aptos-move/framework/move-stdlib/doc/vector.md

 # Module `0x1::vector`

-A variable-sized container that can hold any type.
-Indexing is 0-based, and vectors are growable.
+A variable&#45;sized container that can hold any type.
+Indexing is 0&#45;based, and vectors are growable.
 This module has many native functions.
 Verification of modules that use this one uses model functions that are implemented directly in Boogie.
-The specification language has built-in functions operations such as <code>singleton_vector</code>.
+The specification language has built&#45;in functions operations such as `singleton_vector`.
 There are some helper functions defined here for specifications in other modules as well.

->Note: We did not verify most of the
+&gt;Note: We did not verify most of the
-Move functions here because many have loops, requiring loop invariants to prove, and the return on investment didn't seem worth it for these simple functions.
+Move functions here because many have loops, requiring loop invariants to prove, and the return on investment didn&apos;t seem worth it for these simple functions.

 -  [Constants](#@Constants_0)